BBC Television Shakespeare: Reception

 In the Globe and Maill, Rick Groen found the play very relevant, and revelatory for most audience members who wouldn't be familiar with it.
 Miller "makes the overblown language accessible" and his camera effectively tells the story from the first slow dolly shot during the prologue.
 Groen found Gray and Birkett particularly memorable, leading the audience "deep into a bleak demi-monde", while the themes of futile war resonated with then-recent conflicts such as the Falklands War.
 Barbara Hogdon, in Shakespeare on Film Newsletter, noted Miller approached the play very differently to Terry Hands' then-recent (1981) production for the Royal Shakespeare Company.
-Whereas Hands exagerated his characters almost to caricature to play up the politics, Miller seemed to step back, allowing the characters' own points-of-view to come forth, keeping "all options open, treating the characters with care and respect".
+Whereas Hands exaggerated his characters almost to caricature to play up the politics, Miller seemed to step back, allowing the characters' own points-of-view to come forth, keeping "all options open, treating the characters with care and respect".
 However Hodgdon also noted she was beginning to tire of Miller's trademark shot of "three talking heads, two in three-quarter profile, one slightly backgrounded".

 In the New York Times, John J. O'Connor declared Lesser and Burden "properly lyrical and passionate" among a strong cast, with Gray standing out for bringing a "pronounced homosexual patina" to his role.
 However O'Connor felt that Miller's treatment of the play would have led to confusion for the audience, largely new to the play, about which character is which, and on which side of the war they fight.
 While the approach was deliberate, "anybody not familiar with the play is only likely to be puzzled".
 Michael Ratcliffe, writing for the London Times, thought the love scenes were first-rate, especially the lovers' farewell, but concluded that the production failed in terms of "casting, clarity of argument, and a single, dazzling visual key".
-G.M.
-Pearce in Cahiers Élisabéthains thought the production was too confusing throughout, stronger in the scenes of war than scenes of love, and that Gray was too overwhelming when compared to Lesser's low-key approach as Troilus.
+G. M. Pearce in Cahiers Élisabéthains thought the production was too confusing throughout, stronger in the scenes of war than scenes of love, and that Gray was too overwhelming when compared to Lesser's low-key approach as Troilus.